 Nobody wants to know the setlist before the show.
 Those who already know the tunes from the lyrics know.
 Those who are new, can see the setlist while reading.

-A friend who works with mixing music agreed to put The Dead Commandments setlist into a show.
-You can listen to it here.
+A friend who works with mixing music agreed to put The Dead Commandments setlist into a show, and will be added here once ready.
 The setlist is:

 Scarlet Begonias >